 Yes, that whey powder that you put into your shake is also an excellent replacement for sugar.
 Good protein powders will contain an emulsifier which will readily absorb liquids.
 Look for powders that contain no artificial colors or flavorings.

-People love almond meal because it’s a gluten-free flour, plus it’s also a great choice for anyone who love a low-carbohydrate diet.
+People love almond meal because it’s a gluten-free flour, plus it’s also a great choice for anyone who loves a low-carbohydrate diet.
 If you’re a following a Paleo diet or looking to bake without grains, almond flour is pretty much a must-have in your pantry as well.
 This flour is made of almonds and only almonds, which are first blanched to remove the skin and then ground up to a very fine consistency.

 Although containing more fat than coconut flour, almond flour will result in a baked product that is moist and tender.
 It is made from ground almonds, giving a high protein content.
 However, it’s quite a bit more expensive than coconut flour.